STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-02.md

 What we've accomplished:

   * we've generalized our first function to take a difference between arbitrary quantiles
-  * we've specifyied default values for the probabilities that set the quantiles
+  * we've specified default values for the probabilities that set the quantiles

 Where to next?
 In [Part 3](block011_write-your-own-function-03.html), we tackle `NA`s, the special `...` argument, and formal testing.